miguellopezbecona/Migration-Profiler/README.md

 * `migration/migration_cell.*`: defines a migration, which needs an element to migrate (TID or memory page) and a destination (core or memory node) and functions to perform them.
 A PID field was also added to ease some operations, and a boolean that indicates that it is a thread or a memory cell.
 * `strategies/strategy.h`: defines which operations should define a scratch strategy.
 * `strategies/random.*`: there is a simple strategy implemented which is a simple random approach.
+* `strategies/annealing.*`: this strategy is based on what Óscar did in his PhD work.
 * `strategies/genetic.*` and `strategies/genetic/*`: I am working in a strategy based on a genetic algorithm, but in a simplified way.
 * `strategies/first_touch.*`: simple strategy for memory pages which migrates the ones accessed by CPUs from different nodes.